 The records of many companies such as the Toronto-based Phoenix Theatre, NDWT, and Toronto Workshop Productions, as well as Theatre and Company (Kitchener), alas no longer in operation, have also been acquired and preserved.

 In addition to holdings representing theatre in Ontario, many individuals have generously donated their own personal papers and materials which represent not just their work in Ontario but also internationally.
-Our library is much richer with holdings from William Hutt, Richard Rose, Judith Thompson, Hilary Corbett, Cameron Porteous, Tony van Bridge, Neil Munro, Susan Benson, George Walker, Barry Morse, and many others.
+Our library is much richer with holdings from Christopher Newton, William Hutt, Richard Rose, Judith Thompson, Hilary Corbett, Cameron Porteous, Tony van Bridge, Neil Munro, Susan Benson, George Walker, Barry Morse, and many others.

 Children's theatre (Young People's Theatre, the Carousel Players, Theatre on the Move), First Nations theatre (Native Earth Performing Arts), LGBTQ theatre (Sky Gilbert fonds, Buddies in Bad Times), feminist theatre (Windsor Feminist Theatre, Nightwood Theatre) multicultural and community theatre (Black Theatre Canada, Cahoots Theatre Projects, Eramosa Community Players), and various forms of theatre outside the mainstream (Toby Gordon Ryan Collection, Theatre Smith-Gilmour, Theatre Columbus Outaouais Popular Theatre, and Necessary Angel) are other facets of the rich complexity of Ontario and Canadian theatre reflected in the Guelph archives.